triflicacid/fabric-logic-mod/README.md

 - Memory Cell
   - Stores a redstone signal in memory, which it outputs
-  - Accepts a control input from the side, and a write line from the left.
+  - Accepts a control input from the side, and a write line from behind.
+If signal is not listed below, nothing happens (outputs 0)
-    - 0: `nothing`.
-Don't output anything (signal 0).
     - 1: `read`.
 Output the stored signal.
     - 2: `write`.
-Sets internal memory to signal it is receiving from its left.
+Sets internal memory to signal it is receiving from behind.
+    - 3: `inverse`.
+Inverts stored memory - if 0, set to 15.
+Else set to 0.
+    - 4: `and`.
+If receiving input from behind, preserve memory.
+Else, clear it.
+    - 5: `or`.
+If memory is 0, write to memory the signal from behind.
-    - 3: `clear`.
+    - 15: `clear`.
 Clears the internal memory (sets it to 0).
   - Use the advanced wrench to manually increment the stored redstone signal (shift to decrement).
   - Crafting recipe: